Young Bronco gains immediate release from contract

-First reported over the last fortnight, the centre and winger is likely to join the Canterbury Bulldogs effective immediately, although the Sydney-based club are yet to make any announcement of their own.
+First reported over the last fortnight, the centre and winger has joined the Canterbury Bulldogs effective immediately.

-Zero Tackle understands the announcement will likely come in the next few hours however.
+The Sydney-based club confirmed the news on their social media accounts on Tuesday evening.

 In a short statement, the Broncos said they were happy to facilitate Quai-Ward's release.